 Master Promissory Note - If your award consists of loans, you must complete a Master Promissory Note (www.studentloans.gov)

 Entrance Counseling – If your award consists of loans, you must also complete entrance counseling (www.studentsloans.gov)

-Payment of Your Bill - in all cases, financial aid may not be adequate to meet all of your cost.
-If this is the case, you and/or parents will be expected to pay the remaining cost(s).
+Payment of Your Bill - In all cases, financial aid may not be adequate to meet all of your cost.
+If this is the case, you and/or parents will be expected to pay the remaining cost.

-Payment of the Award - with the exception of campus job compensation, your financial will be credited to your account.
+Payment of the Award - With the exception of campus job compensation, your financial will be credited to your account.
 Any remaining funds, after your bill has been paid, will be returned to you by check/EFT.
-University policy states that all refunds checks will be sent via electronic funds transfer (EFT) or check.
+University policy states that all refunds checks will be sent via electronic fund transfer (EFT) or check.

 Payment of scholarship Awards - All academic scholarships are setup to disburse at 16 hours.
 If you are taking less than 16 hours, you should notify your financial aid analyst.